 The study focuses on two areas of the brain in the brain region called the prefrontal cortex—an area also associated with ADHD-related impairments.
 Let me offer some background.

-The Church Made Decisions For Me
+High Control: Church Made Decisions For Me

 Okay, some fellow fundamentalists considered me “liberal” for: